laktek/ruby-for-fun-and-profit/ruby_for_fun_and_profit.markdown

         end
       end

 In this method we have used several ruby idioms.
 Remember we said a method in Ruby will always return a value?
 But if you did notice we didn't explicitly specified a return value for any of our previous methods.
-Thats because Ruby automatically return the value of the last line executed as the return value.
+That's because Ruby automatically return the value of the last line executed as the return value.
 However if you look carefully in the above method we have defined a return value.
 That is a conditional statement which will be executed if only the tasks are blank.
 So if the method come across an empty tasks array it will gracefully return from the method.

 Another spiffy option in Ruby syntax is the flexibility in placing the conditions(`if` clause).
-In most of the programming languages we define the condtional clause first and then the predicate.
+In most of the programming languages we define the conditional clause first and then the predicate.
 But in Ruby if you prefer you could define the conditional clause after the predicate.
-This could make the code really readable in some cases, as plain english.
+This could make the code really readable in some cases, as plain English.
 Read the line 3 of above `list` method.
 Can you understand what it means?
 It can be read as "Say(return) 'This Task List is empty' if task list is empty".

-Rather than using a tradional `for` loop for iteratiing through the tasks array, we have used a method called `each` which can be applied to any enumerable object (such as arrays, hashes). `each` method will execute a given code block for each iteration.
+Rather than using a traditional `for` loop for iterating through the tasks array, we have used a method called `each` which can be applied to any enumerable object (such as arrays, hashes). `each` method will execute a given code block for each iteration.
 It also passes the current item in array to the code block.
-We have defined the code block to be executed inside keyword `do..end`(alternatively, a code block can be defined insdie curly braces - {})
+We have defined the code block to be executed inside keyword `do..end`(alternatively, a code block can be defined inside curly braces - {})

 ### DIY challenge

 I think we covered mouthful of Ruby for the day.
-So it's time to call it a day and go for a walk :) However we are not yet done with our app endeavor.
+So it's time to call it a day and go for a walk :) However we are not yet done with our app endeavour.
 We will be revisiting it in the next issue, with bunch of other cool stuff.
 So stay tuned!

 Oh! wait why should you wait till the next tutorial?
 You could try to build the rest of the features yourself.
 I know you are a big hacker at heart!
 Here are some enhancements you could try by your own.
 * Ability to set the status of a task